 Since its launch in 2012 Pacer has amassed 50 million users including 27 million overseas users.

-The company is keeping a close eye on trends in China with latest updates bringing a new social platform, online and offline events, and prizes.
+The company is keeping a close eye on trends in China with the latest updates bringing a new social platform, online and offline events, and prizes.

 WANT TO START A PROJECT IN THE HEALTH AND FITNESS INDUSTRY IN CHINA?